East Hawaiʻi Cultural Center

-The East Hawaii Cultural Center (EHCC) is an art gallery, community theater, and cultural center in downtown Hilo, Hawaii.
+The East Hawaiʻi Cultural Center (EHCC) is an art gallery, community theater, and cultural center in downtown Hilo, Hawaii.
 EHCC features regular art exhibitions with free or suggested donation entry to the general public.
 Founded by an umbrella group of local arts organizations, the Center is housed in a historic former police station facing Kalakaua Park.

 Building history

 The building was listed as site 79000752 on the National Register of Historic Places on September 4, 1979.

 The two-story structure is built from reinforced concrete with wooden interiors.